 Mario Dorio, Director, North America Sales, Synopsys

-“The HCI team has been an invaluable resource throughout our journey.
+“The Hardware Catalyst Initiative team has been an invaluable resource throughout our journey.
 The ventureLAB advisors are always available to share the wealth of their experience, and it has been fantastic working with them this past year.
-I would highly recommend the HCI program to any hardware company looking to scale their business.”
+I would highly recommend the program to any hardware company looking to scale their business.”

 Joseph Ma, CEO, Bionic-i Inc.